Furniture-Fashioner-Team/furniture-fashioner-app-android/README.md

 This project is going to be developed using **Unity 3D** and most of the code will be composed of **C# -scripts** to modify assets and objects in Unity's scene view.
 The coding convention we're using is **CamelCase**.
 Visual Studio Code is our preferred code editor.

-We are using Unity Asset Store assets and Chat GPT for the completion of this project.
+We are utilising Unity Asset Store assets and Chat GPT for the completion of this project.

 ## Installation
 If you're interested in downloading the application on your Android device, you can find the latest downloadable version in the **Builds-folder.**